The adductor canal (Hunter’s canal, subsartorial canal) is a narrow conical tunnel located in the thigh.

 In this article, we shall look at the anatomy of the adductor canal – its borders, contents and clinical relevance.

 The adductor canal is bordered by muscular structures:

 - Posterior: Adductor longus and adductor magnus.

 The adductor canal serves as a passageway for structures moving between the anterior thigh and posterior leg.
-It contains the femoral artery, femoral vein, nerve to the vastus medialis and the saphenous nerve (the largest cutaneous branch of the femoral nerve).

 Clinical Relevance – Adductor Canal Block

 In the adductor canal block, local anaesthetic is administered in the adductor canal to block the saphenous nerve in isolation, or together with the nerve to the vastus medialis.

 The block can be used to provide sensory anaesthesia for procedures involving the distal thigh and femur, knee and lower leg on the medial side.
 The sartorius and femoral artery are used as anatomical landmarks to locate the saphenous nerve.

 Clinical Relevance – Adductor Canal Compression Syndrome

 Adductor canal compression syndrome describes entrapment of the neurovascular bundle within the adductor canal.
 A rare condition, it is usually caused by hypertrophy of adjacent muscles such as vastus medialis.